sakthiinfotec/weblinks/docs/web-technologies.md

 Two-factor authentication has traditionally included the use of a password as the first security factor and the second commonly includes a text with a code sent to your smartphone, or biometrics using your fingerprint, face, or retina.

-There are various ways to protect accounts via two-factor authentication: biometrics, one-time passwords, verification codes, QR codes, hardware tokens
+There are various ways to protect accounts via two-factor authentication: biometrics, one-time passwords, phone call, email verification codes, QR codes, hardware tokens